krishnalagad/c-programming/Modern_CPP/ModernCPP_Harshit/mini_project/readme.md

-API: Is is a way to accesss a functionality of some system
+API: Is is a way to accesss a functionality of some system<br>
-    REST API: Representational State Transfer
+    REST API: Representational State Transfer<br>
         ```- GET : feth data```<br>
         ```- POST : submit and save data```<br>
         ```- PUT : update data```<br>